 I have other DIYs that are wonderful inspirations for easy ways to transform your home.

-Linking a sweet DIY making a Gingerbread Man Garland using Dictionary paper.
 A perfect family DIY for the holidays.
-Here is the link to the Gingerbread Man Garland.
+Here is the link.

 Get lots of tips and ideas from my newest blog post, where I share how to add a wow factor to your home.
 Here is the link.